 Best Virgin Balance Transfer Card for Paying a Low Fee

-Those needing longer than 12 months of 0% APR can look to the Low Fee offer, with an initial transfer fee of 0.6% for 32 months with no interest charges.
-This is a competitive offer relative to the market, and anyone looking for just over 2.5 years of breathing room from interest should consider this offer.
+Those needing longer to pay back their existing credit card debt can look to the Low Fee offer, with an initial transfer fee of 0.6% for 32 months with no interest charges.
+This is a competitive offer relative to the market, and anyone looking for 2.5 years of breathing room from interest should consider this offer.

 Best Virgin Balance Transfer Card for the Longest 0% Balance Transfer

-Virgin Money's longest balance transfer offer is 35 months with a 2.8% initial transfer fee.
+Virgin Money's longest balance transfer offer is 36 months with a 2.8% initial transfer fee.
 We think this is expensive relative to the Low Fee offer, above.
-Most people will be better off with the Low Fee offer, since they'll save 2.2% on the initial transfer fee.
-The exception to this is those needing a money transfer, too, since the initial fee on those is lower at 2.5%.
+Most people will be better off with the Low Fee offer, since they'll save significantly on the initial transfer fee.
+The exception to this is those needing a money transfer, too, since the initial fee on those is lower.

 Best Virgin Balance Transfer Card for Balance Transfers and Purchases

 With significantly longer for 0% on purchases, the All Round card is appropriate for those worried about existing credit card debt AND upcoming purchases.
-This card lets you postpone interest payments for up to 27 months, so that you can use your hard-earned money to pay down debt as opposed to paying interest charges.
-Since the initial 2.9% transfer fee is relatively high, you'd avoid this card if you don't really need to 0% on purchases, too.
-You pay for the 0% on purchases with a higher balance transfer fee.
+This card lets you postpone interest payments for up to 30 months, so that you can use your hard-earned money to pay down debt as opposed to paying interest charges.
+Since the initial balance transfer fee is relatively high, you'd avoid this card if you don't really need 0% on purchases, too.

 Here's What You Need to Know: Balance & Money Transfer